Michaelaalo/Covid19_Tableau_and_SQL_project/README.md

          AND dea.date = vac.date
       WHERE dea.continent IS NOT NULL;
       ```
-    - **Explanation:** Creates a view to store the calculated data, which can be used later for visualizations and further analysis.
+    - **Explanation:** Creates a view to store the calculated data for future visualizations and further analysis.

+#### Data Visualization in Tableau

+After the data analysis in SQL, the data was exported to Excel and then imported into Tableau for visualization.
+The following views were created in Tableau:

+1. **Geographical Map**
+   - **Description:** Shows the percentage of the population affected by Covid-19 in each country.
+   - **Purpose:** Visualizes the geographical spread of Covid-19, highlighting the most impacted areas.

+2. **Line Graph**
+   - **Description:** Illustrates the percentage of the population infected over time.
+   - **Purpose:** Tracks the trend of infections, providing insights into how the situation evolved over time.

+3. **Bar Chart**
+   - **Description:** Displays the total deaths per continent.
+   - **Purpose:** Compares the mortality impact of Covid-19 across different continents, highlighting regions with the highest death tolls.